Seeding & Aeration

 Don’t remove them from the newly seeded yard for 2-3 weeks unless they are very thick which can prevent the seeds from germinating properly.

 A: Immediately watering your lawn after aeration can be very beneficial at helping to break down the cores created by the aeration itself.
 It also allows water direct access to those newly exposed roots.
-We recommend daily watering for the first week for about 25-30 minutes per zone.
+We recommend daily early morning watering for the first week for about 25-30 minutes per zone.
 After the first week, water every other day for 20-25 minutes per zone until after the second mowing.
-There is no better water than mother nature.

 A: The most beneficial time to add a starter fertilizer is about 3 weeks after aeration and overseeding.
 This schedule provides a boost to the newly germinated grass and promotes healthy root and turf development.
 Also remember if you choose to fertilize yourself, DO NOT to use a fertilizer with any sort of weed control or crabgrass preventer.

 PLEASE advise your mowing service NOT TO MOW for at least 2 to 3 weeks after overseeding (depending on amount of rain and water).